Proverbs 1 – Wisdom’s Beginning and Call

 i.
 “And herein, as one well observeth, the poorest idiot being a sound Christian, goeth beyond the profoundest clerks that are not sanctified, that he hath his own heart instead of a commentary to help him to understand even the most needful points of the Scripture.”
 (Trapp)

 e.
 To give prudence to the simple: The simple one is uneducated and needs instruction.
 The wisdom of this book will make the young, inexperienced one know what to do and how to do it in life.
 It will give the young man knowledge and discretion.

 i.
-One characteristic of the simple is that they are gullible.
+One characteristic of the simple man is that he is gullible.
 The simple believes every word, but the prudent considers well his steps.
 (Proverbs 14:15)

 ii.
 Simple: “The word indicates the person whose mind is dangerously open.
 He is gullible, he is naïve.
 He may have opinions, but he lacks deeply thought-through and field-tested convictions.”
 (Phillips)

-ii.
-“The son and the gullible (1:4 and 5) stand on the threshold of full adulthood.
-The time is at hand when the son and the gullible (vv.
-4–5) must make a decisive stand for the godly parents’ and sages’ world-and-life views and values.
+iii.
+“The son and the gullible (Proverbs 1:4-5) stand on the threshold of full adulthood.
+The time is at hand when the son and the gullible (Proverbs 1:4-5) must make a decisive stand for the godly parents’ and sages’ world-and-life views and values.
 Two conflicting worldviews make their appeal, ‘of Wisdom/Folly, Good/Pseudo-Good, Life/Death,’ and one must choose between them, for there is no third way.”
 (Waltke)

 f.
 A wise man will hear and increase learning: The Book of Proverbs is not only for the simple and inexperienced.
 Even a wise man will find much to help and guide him, if he will only hear.
 Even a man of understanding can attain wise counsel from Proverbs.